vultr/govultr/README.md

 ## Usage

-Vultr uses a PAT (Personal Access token) to interact/authenticate with the APIs.
+Vultr uses a personal access token (PAT) to interact/authenticate with the APIs.
 Generate an API Key from the [API menu](https://my.vultr.com/settings/#settingsapi) in the Vultr Customer Portal.

 To instantiate a GoVultr client, invoke `NewClient()`.
-You must pass your `PAT` to an `oauth2` library to create the `*http.Client`, which configures the `Authorization` header with your PAT as the `bearer api-key`.
+Most operations require that you pass a PAT to an `oauth2` library to create the `*http.Client`, which configures the `Authorization` header with your PAT as the `bearer api-key`.
+If a PAT is not provided, public operations like listing plans or applications will still work.

 The client has three optional parameters: